arskom/spyne/doc/source/manual/sqlalchemy.rst

 example: ::

     class User(TableModel, DeclarativeBase):
-        __namespace__ = 'rpclib.examples.user_manager'
+        __namespace__ = 'spyne.examples.user_manager'
-        __tablename__ = 'rpclib_user'
+        __tablename__ = 'spyne_user'

         user_id = Column(sqlalchemy.Integer, primary_key=True)
         user_name = Column(sqlalchemy.String(256))
         first_name = Column(sqlalchemy.String(256))
         last_name = Column(sqlalchemy.String(256))

-Defined this way, SQLAlchemy objects are regular Rpclib objects that can be used anywhere the regular Rpclib types go.
+Defined this way, SQLAlchemy objects are regular Spyne objects that can be used anywhere the regular Spyne types go.
 The definition for the `User` object is quite similar to vanilla SQLAlchemy declarative syntax, save for two elements:

     #.
-The object also bases on :class:`rpclib.model.table.TableModel`, which
+The object also bases on :class:`spyne.model.table.TableModel`, which
-       bridges SQLAlchemy and Rpclib types.
+       bridges SQLAlchemy and Spyne types.
     #.
 It has a namespace declaration, which is just so the service looks good
        on wsdl.